 There are also inheritance tax benefits to leaving your estate to your spouse, the first being that there is no Inheritance tax to pay on assets being passed between spouses (although there are sometimes in certain circumstances exceptions to this rule).
 When you pass your estate to your spouse you also pass you Nil Rate Band which entitles your spouse a higher inheritance tax threshold on their death.

 Citizens advice defines civil partnerships as “a legal relationship which can be registered by two people of the same sex who aren’t related to each other.”

-The government website provides a comparison of civil partnership and marriage for same sex couples which you can read here.
+The government website provides a comparison of civil partnership and marriage for same-sex couples.

 Common law husbands or wives are not legally recognised under British Inheritance laws, and therefore no provision is made for them under the Rules of Intestacy.
 This means that they will not be entitled to inherit upon the others death, and the deceased’s estate will be distributed to their next of kin.

 To ensure that your partner will be provided for after your death you must write a valid will naming them as a beneficiary of your estate.
 If you do write a will leaving your estate to your partner they will still not receive the same tax exemptions that a spouse would.

 Living together/ Cohabiting

 Although there is no legal definition of living together, it generally means to live together as a couple without being married or in a civil partnership.
 When it comes to inheritance and estate administration you do not have the same rights when the relationship is not legally recognised, this means you do not receive the same tax benefits or rights to inherit.